apache/cassandra/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

 chain of overlapping ones that connects it to the initial set[^1].
 This extended set forms the compaction bucket.

 In normal operation we compact all sstables in the compaction bucket.
 If compaction is very late we may apply a limit on the number of overlapping sources we compact; in that case we use the collection of oldest sstables that would select at most limit-many in any included overlap set, making sure that if an sstable is included in this compaction, all older ones are also included to maintain time order.

-## Selecting compactions to run

-Because of sharding, UCS can do more compactions in parallel.
-However, it will often not use all available compaction threads.

-The reason for this is that UCS splits the available compaction threads equally among the levels of the compaction hierarchy.
-For example, if there are 16 compaction threads and we have no other work to do but compact the highest level 5, we can only use up to $\lceil 16/6 \rceil = 3$ threads to do compactions on level 5.
-If we permit more, we risk starving the lower levels of resources, which can result in sstables accumulating on level 0 for as long as that compaction takes, which can be a very long time, and breaking our read amplification expectations.

-In theory, with a fixed compaction parameter each level requires an equal amount of processing resources: for tiered compaction, every piece of data that enters the system goes through one compaction for each level, and for leveled - through $f-1$.
-Because of this UCS reserves an equal number of compaction threads for each level, and assign tasks to the remainder of threads randomly.

-Make sure the number of compaction threads is greater than the number of expected levels to ensure compaction runs smoothly.

 ## Prioritization of compactions

 Compaction strategies aim to minimize the read amplification of queries, which is defined by the number of sstables that overlap on any given key.
 In order to do this most efficiently in situations where compaction is late, we prioritize compaction buckets whose overlap is higher.
-If there are multiple choices with the same overlap, we randomize the selection among them.
+If there are multiple such choices, we choose one uniformly randomly within each level, and between the levels we prefer the lowest level (as this is expected to cover a larger fraction of the token space for the same amount of work).

 Under sustained load, this mechanism in combination with the above prevents the accumulation of sstables on some level that could sometimes happen with legacy strategies (e.g. all resources consumed by L0 and sstables accumulating on L1) and can lead to a steady state where compactions always use more sstables than the assigned threshold and fan factor and maintain a tiered hierarchy based on the lowest overlap they are able to maintain for the load.

+## Compaction thread allocation

+Because of sharding, UCS can do more compactions in parallel.
+This is especially true for higher levels of the hierarchy, where we would often end up with 10s or 100s of pending compactions in a very short time as new data pushes all shards over the threshold at almost the same time.

+The above can cause all compaction threads to start work on such levels, starving other levels of computing resources to run.
+The starvation is especially apparent for level 0, where new sstables quickly accummulate and increase overlap.
+This is a real but manageable problem when sstables are small, where the short compaction time combined with the prioritization mechanism above can improve the situation relatively quickly.

+However, with higher lambdas (especially in fixed shards mode), higher-level compactions can take a very long time and will often hog all available threads, causing very large accummulations of sstables on the lowest levels that can remain present for a long time and cause significant problems.
+To prevent this, UCS offers a mechanism of reserving threads for each level of the hierarchy.

+By default the number of reservations is 0.
+This assigns all compaction threads according to the prioritization explained in the previous paragraph, provides the best utilization of compaction threads in the system and works well with small sstable sizes.
+Even in these cases, it will result in small spikes of sstable overlap on lower levels of the hierarchy when compactions on top levels are initiated.

+When the number of reservations is set to an integer, UCS will reserve that many threads for each level of the hierarchy and assign work to the rest of the threads according to the prioritization above.
+Some threads will be idle if no work is needed on the associated level.
+UCS will also reserve the given number of threads for the top level before it needs any compaction, to be able to respond to a new need quickly.

+When the number of reservations is set to 'max', or exceeds the number of available threads divided by the number of levels, UCS will reserve the integer part of that ratio for each level, and will assign the remainder according to the prioritization, but only up to one additional compaction per level.
+This setting provides better smoothness, reducing or fully eliminating the overlap spikes, and is imperative when sstables can grow large (i.e. with higher lambda).
+The downside is that this means fewer sstable threads will be actively used.
+This is thus best combined with higher compaction thread counts.

 ## Major compaction